 UNITAR supports governments to implement the 2030 Agenda for Sustainable Development.
 To solve complex global challenges, UNITAR works to transform mindsets by offering learning, analytical and capacity centred solutions for a more sustainable world.

-On October 8, ICC (Learning Services) and the UN’s Knowledge & Learning Commons jointly organized a presentation entitled “Seeing What’s Next: How Seismic Shifts in the Commercial World impact International Organizations” at the UN Library in Geneva.
+On October 8, UNICC (Learning Services) and the UN’s Knowledge & Learning Commons jointly organized a presentation entitled “Seeing What’s Next: How Seismic Shifts in the Commercial World impact International Organizations” at the UN Library in Geneva.

 Professor Howard Yu, professor of management and innovation at IMD business school in Switzerland, delivered the keynote address.
-In attendance were many colleagues from ICC, the UN Office in Geneva and other Partner Organizations.
+In attendance were many colleagues from UNICC, the UN Office in Geneva and other Partner Organizations.

 The main points of Professor Yu’s keynote address were: